mark-orr/Causal_Attitude_Network_Model_Comment/README.md

 PROCEDURE IS THIS:
 1. run the appropriate version of run_X_graph_gen.py.
 This will created the necessary graph structures for a simulation set.
 Notice that the saving directory will need mods to align with your local machine.
 2. Using run_X.py will call the graphs made in step 1 for running the simulations.

+Simulations and Analysis:
+Each of the simulation folders has README.md files for describing each simulation.
+Analysis is done in the same folders after simulation.

 EOF